-You’re interested caring for people as an adult nurse but are you clued up about the huge range of areas that you could specialise in as your career progresses?
+You’re interested in caring for people as an adult nurse but do you know about the huge range of areas that you could specialise in as your career progresses?

 Accident and Emergency

 Adult mental health services encompass a wide range of community, residential and hospital based environments which support the mental health needs of adults.
 Specialist support can include crisis resolution, assertive outreach, acute in-patient services and primary care services.

 Critical care nursing is a complex and challenging to which many nurses aspire.
 Also known as ITU nurses, critical care nurses use their advanced skills to care for patients who are critically ill and at high risk for life-threatening health problems.